 Equipment breakdown insurance, often referred to as boiler and machinery coverage, supplements your business property insurance.
-It covers certain costs associated with accidental breakdown of machinery or equipment and the resulting property damage or loss.
+It covers certain costs associated with accidental breakdowns of machinery or equipment and the resulting property damage or loss.

-Equipment breakdown coverage typically covers breakdowns due to power surges, motor burnout, boiler malfunction and even operator error.
+Equipment breakdown coverage typically covers breakdowns due to power surges, motor burnout, boiler malfunction, and even operator error.
 While the name evokes images of old outdated machines, equipment breakdown insurance includes coverage for the latest technologies.

 Boiler and machinery insurance covers repair and replacement costs related to a breakdown of covered machinery or equipment.
 It may also cover related business interruption costs.

 Any importer or exporter who buys or sells goods overseas needs protection from huge financial losses should those goods be damaged or lost while in transit.
-If your goods are damaged during transit, you may lose no matter which side of the transaction you are on.
+If your goods are damaged during transit, you may lose out, no matter which side of the transaction you are on.

 Cargo insurance covers the loss and/or damage of cargo while it is in transit by sea, air or land.
-It is often referred to as ocean cargo insurance, as in many cases the primary form of shipment is by boat.
+It is often referred to as ocean cargo insurance, as in many cases the primary type of shipment is by boat.
 Cargo insurance can be standardized for all of your shipments or customized for every shipment you make or receive.

-All manufacturing facilities can be dangerous places, and the safety of your employees is of utmost importance.
+All manufacturing facilities can be dangerous places, and the safety of your employees is of the utmost importance.

 Employees who regularly work with hand tools are particularly vulnerable to repetitive motion injuries.
-And constant exposure to lacquers, paints and other chemicals also can be potentially dangerous to workers.
+And constant exposure to lacquers, paints and other chemicals can also be potentially dangerous to workers.